-Net income of CZK 3.5 billion decreased by 0.3% (vs. prior year), reflecting the items noted above.
+Net income of CZK 3.6 billion increased by 3.4 % (vs. prior year), reflecting the items noted above.

-11 Reduced-risk products ("RRPs") is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continuing smoking.
-RRPs are in various stages of development, scientific assessment and commercialization.
-RRPs are smoke-free products that contain and/or generate far lower quantities of harmful and potentially harmful constituents than found in cigarette smoke
+15 Reduced-risk products ("RRPs") is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continuing smoking.
+RRPs are in various stages of development, scientific assessment, and commercialization.
+RRPs are smoke-free products that contain and/or generate far lower quantities of harmful and potentially harmful constituents than found in cigarette smoke.

-$^{^{12}}$ Sources: IQOS adult user panel, Philip Morris ČR a.s. and Philip Morris Slovakia s.r.o. internal estimates
+16 Sources: IQOS adult user panel, Philip Morris ČR a.s. and Philip Morris Slovakia s.r.o. internal estimates.

-19 Estimated number of adult IOOS and III users that used HEETS and FIIT for at least 5% of their daily tobacco consumption over the past seven days
+17 Estimated number of IQOS adult users that used PMI heated tobacco products (HEETS, TEREA and Fiit) over the past seven days.